 To gain some more context, you can compare Alibaba's short interest ratio against those of similar companies.

-However Alibaba's short interest can also be evaluated against the total number of Alibaba shares.
-In this case Alibaba's short interest could be expressed as 0.01% of the outstanding shares (for every 100,000 Alibaba shares in existence, roughly 10 shares are currently held short).
+However Alibaba's short interest can also be evaluated against the total number of Alibaba shares, or, against the total number of tradable Alibaba shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
+In this case Alibaba's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 Alibaba shares in existence, roughly 20 shares are currently held short) or 0.0254% of the tradable shares (for every 100,000 tradable Alibaba shares, roughly 25 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Alibaba.